configcat/docs/docs/advanced/targeting.md

 ### On/Off Toggle
 When the Setting Kind is On/Off Toggle the number of options must be 2.
 One for the *On* and one for the *Off* state.
 ### Text and Number
-When the Setting Kind is *Text*, *Whole Number* or *Decimal Number* the maximum number options is 8 and the minimum is 2.
-You can add/remove optons by clicking the *Actions* icon.
+When the Setting Kind is *Text*, *Whole Number* or *Decimal Number* the maximum number options depends on your subscription plan.
+You can add/remove options by clicking the *Actions* icon.

-> The summary of all *% values* must be equal to 100.
+> The sum of all *% values* must be equal to 100.

 ### All other cases
-This value will be served as a fallback if none of the above rules apply or a `User Object` was not passed to the [ConfigCat SDK](sdk-reference/overview.md) correctly within your application.
+This value will be served as a fallback if none of the above rules apply or a [`User Object`](user-object) was not passed to the [ConfigCat SDK](sdk-reference/overview.md) correctly within your application.